weleoka/ardeidae_py/README.md

 * The server imports dependencies from ardei_server_utils.py and the clients from ardei_client_utils.py.
 * The servers by default do not accept requests for greater than 123456789 character transfers.

-- Fix the TCP recieve function to not loop for ever.
+- TCP: Fix the recieve file/stream function to not loop for ever.
+- UDP: The timer on function: recv_file_with_size will include the RcvTimeOut value.

 ## Sources and inspiration